About

 Butter

-I use JUST enough unsalted butter (mixed with as much salt as I prefer) to make my cinnamon sugar paste for the filling.
 You don’t want to use too much, because the bread is already rich with butter.
 So don’t go crazy with the butter in the filling.

-The cinnamon filling in a bowl
+The cinnamon filling mixed together in a glass bowl.

 Cream cheese frosting